 Congratulations on choosing family medicine!
 We are thrilled to welcome you to our specialty and want to help you match to the residency program that fits your personality and career goals.
 We hope the following pages answer some of your questions.
-For one-on-one counseling, please contact email@example.com to be matched with a faculty advisor.
+For one-on-one counseling, please fill out our Advising Intake form to be matched with a faculty advisor.

 The ERAS application

 Although the number of slots per US senior remains about the same as it was 11 years ago, fill rates increased, leaving fewer numbers of unfilled spots available to students who did not match.

 National Residency Matching Program (2012).
 Advanced Data Tables: 2012 Main Residency Match.

 Start by considering these questions to determine what you want out of a residency program.

 What does your ideal future career look like?
 What clinical skills will you need to reach this goal?
 Do you want more experience working with particular populations?
 Do you prefer working in larger or smaller settings?

 Consider your personal circumstances.
 Do you prefer living in a particular state or region?
 Where does your social support system live?
 Do you have a partner?
 Children?
 What community resources will you and they need?
 Will you be couples matching?